Assabet River: Historic floods and flood control

 The official designation of major flooding on the Assabet River is a water depth of more than 7 ft and a flow rate of 2300 cuft per second as measured at the gauge maintained by the U.S. Geological Survey on a site near the Waltham Street Bridge in Maynard.
 The gauge site is downstream of 114 sqmi of the 177 sqmi making up the Assabet River drainage.
-Major tributaries below the gauge which can contribute to downstream flooding are Fort Pond, Spence, and Nashoba brooks.
+Major tributaries below the gauge which can contribute to downstream flooding are Fort Pond, Spencer, and Nashoba brooks.

 1927

 According to the National Weather Service, "The 1927 hurricane season brought a tropical storm that swept northward across western New England on Nov.
 3-4, 1927.
 As its warm, humid air rose over the mountains and hills, torrential rains fell, causing severe flooding over extensive areas in virtually all of northern New England and the upper Hudson basin in New York.
 Much of New England had been soaked by rains throughout October.
 In all, 85 people were lost."
 Locally, the November 11, 1927, issue of The Maynard News reported damaged bridges, flooding at mill buildings closest to the river, and flooding further east at American Powder Mills.
-The Waltham Street Bridge—situated next to what is now Tedeschi Food Mart in Maynard—was destroyed in the flood.
+The Waltham Street Bridge was destroyed in the flood.
 The bridge dated to 1840, and was widened to accommodate an electric trolley track and sidewalk in 1900.
 The bridge was replaced in 1928 and again in 2013.